dfahlander/typeson/README.md

 #### encapsulate (obj)

 Encapsulates an object but leaves the stringification part to you.
-Pass your encapsulated object further to socket.io, postMessage(), BSON or indexedDB.
+Pass your encapsulated object further to socket.io, `postMessage()`, BSON or IndexedDB.

 ##### Sample